Afghan police force recruits women to fight crime and stigma

 Captain Daulatzia’s experience as a woman and a police officer is still a very rare one in Afghanistan, where only 2 percent of the Afghan National Police are female officers.
 In order for the national police force to deliver quality services to the entire population, the Ministry of Interior aims to increase this number.

 “There are always big challenges in male-dominated societies,” explains Lieutenant Colonel Latifa Bayat, Deputy Director in the Ministry of Interior’s Gender Unit, a woman who joined the force 15 years ago.
 “Our customs do not allow women to work in the police force.
 Women, have no access to education… hence they end up having low capacity, even in terms of getting jobs in the police force.”

 UNDP, through its Law and Order Trust Fund for Afghanistan—with support from its development partners—is working closely with the Ministry of Interior, where the Fund is based, to make this happen.

 Beginning in 2010, the Fund and the Ministry established a system for the national police force to begin recruiting women police officers.
 UNDP and the Ministry also initiated a series of multimedia campaigns on radio and television encouraging women to apply for police jobs.

-In addition, the UNDP project is providing specialized three month-long training courses in leadership, management, accounting and information technology for women police officers.
-All police officers are now receiving training in a new code of conduct, in collaboration with the European Union’s Police Mission in Afghanistan, female officers who handle domestic violence cases are taking a course in crime-scene analysis.
+In addition, the UNDP project is providing specialized three-month training courses in leadership, management, accounting and information technology for women police officers.
+All police officers are now receiving training in a new code of conduct, in collaboration with the European Union’s Police Mission in Afghanistan.
+Female officers who handle domestic violence cases are taking a course in crime-scene analysis.